AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

 If applicable, stock tanks used for pH adjustment will also be located on the chemical platform.

 .. figure:: Images/chem_stock_tanks_bottom.png
-    :width: 400px
+    :width: 700px
     :align: center
     :alt: chemical stock tank bottom

     Bottom view of the chemical stock tanks

-The valves with the orange handles are compatible with chlorine and other chemicals, and have chemical-resistant o'rings.
+Valves with orange handles are compatible with chlorine and other chemicals, and have chemical-resistant o'rings.

 .. csv-table:: Chemical Platform - Bottom View
    :header: "Key", "Description"